Parson Brownlow: Early life

 Brownlow was born in Wythe County, Virginia, in 1805, the eldest son of Joseph A. Brownlow and Catherine Gannaway.
-Joseph Brownlow, an itinerant farmer, was born in Augusta County, Virginia in 1782 and died during 1816 in Blountville, Tennessee and Catherine Gannaway followed three months later, leaving William orphaned at the age of 10.
-The first Brownlow forebear in Virginia was William Brownlow, who was born in Magherafelt, Ulster in 1709 and emigrated to Virginia in 1731.
+His father and mother both died when he was 10.
 Brownlow and his four siblings were split up among relatives, with Brownlow spending the remainder of his childhood on his uncle John Gannaway's farm.
 At age 18, Brownlow went to Abingdon where he learned the trade of carpentry from another uncle, George Winniford.

 Engraving from Brownlow's book The Great Iron Wheel Examined, showing a Baptist minister changing clothes in front of horrified women after administering a baptism by immersion.

 In 1825, Brownlow attended a camp meeting near Sulphur Springs, Virginia, where he experienced a dramatic spiritual rebirth.
 He later recalled that, suddenly, "all my anxieties were at an end, all my hopes were realized, my happiness was complete."
-He immediately abandoned the carpentry trade and began studying to become a Methodist minister.
-In Fall 1826, he attended the annual meeting of the Holston Conference of the Methodist Church in Abingdon.
-He applied to join the travelling ministry (commonly called "circuit riders"), and was admitted that year by Bishop Joshua Soule.
+He abandoned the carpentry trade and began studying to become a Methodist minister.
+In the fall of 1826, he attended the annual meeting of the Holston Conference of the Methodist Church in Abingdon.
+He applied to join the travelling ministry (commonly called "circuit riders") and was admitted in 1826 by Bishop Joshua Soule.